 Note on Inov-8 sizing

-I think they are under sized.
-My feet are a size 8, but with Inov8 I always size up to 8.5 for everyday use with thin socks or 9 to get the fit right with thin to medium walking socks (especially as my feet spread on long walks).
-I will even go up 1.5 sizes if I plan on using thicker or waterproof socks with them.
-The 345s have slightly more width for the toes than the 325s, but neither are suitable for wide feet.
+I think they are a little under sized.
+My feet are a size 8, but with Inov-8 I always size up to 8.5 for everyday use with thin socks or 9 to get the fit right with thin to medium walking socks (especially as my feet spread on long walks).
+I will even go up 1.5 sizes if I plan on using them for long distance hikes wearing thicker or waterproof socks.
+The 345s and 400s have slightly more width for the toes than the 325s, but neither are suitable for wide feet.

 Now I’ve done a few thousand miles in lighter weight boots and trainers I think my feet have spread a little for good, so I am needing wider boots and shoes than I used to.
 The Inov-8 Roclite Pro G 400 GTX boots feel wider in the toe box and would be worth trying if you have wide feet.